 - Ear pain

 - Breathing problems

 - Unexplained weight loss

 These symptoms do not always mean you have throat cancer.
-However, it is important to discuss any symptoms with your doctor, since they may signal other health problems.
+However, it is important to discuss them with your doctor, since they may signal other health problems.

 Behavioral and lifestyle changes can help prevent throat cancer.
 Visit our prevention and screening section to learn how to manage your risk.